image

 It's NOT your fault.

-You were/are the target of long-standing multi-billion dollar propaganda campaigns funded by the Big Monopolies: Big Oil, Big Coal, Big Gas, Big Pharma, Big Agri-Business, Big Media, and, lest we forget, 'Big Religion'!
+You were/are the target of long-standing multi-billion dollar propaganda campaigns funded by the Big Monopolies, beside the Big MICC "Iron triangle": Big Oil, Big Coal, Big Gas, Big Pharma, Big Agri-Business, Big Tech, Big Media, and, lest we forget, 'Big Religion'!

 Being 'taken in' is not your fault.

 Fortunately, innovative solutions are emerging in support of the enormous cleanup task we are faced with.
-We need to be aware that 'vested interests' will continue to lobby and campaign to prevent the loss of their profit sources, without admitting moral or legal culpability.
+We need to be aware that 'vested interests' aka "Rent-Seekers" will continue to lobby and campaign to prevent the loss of their profit sources, without admitting moral or legal culpability.
 While 'exploitation' challenges every sphere of influence, thankfully, we know there's an elegant economic solution: Change our tax laws.

 Humanity can rise to this challenge.